The Gut-Brain Axis is well established. Is there also a Gut-Brain-Skin Axis?

 Most rosaceans use trigger avoidance in their treatment of rosacea and the subject of diet triggers always comes up.
 Rosaceans have a gut feeling that what they are eating and drinking may have something to do with their rosacea but can’t seem to get a handle on it.
 While some rosaceans on the internet know that sugar is a potential rosacea trigger, the NRS and other rosacea 'authorities' still avoid listing sugar on any ‘official trigger list’ (the RRDi lists sugar as a rosacea trigger).

-Since 1999 I have been explaining why sugar is a rosacea trigger and more rosaceans have confirmed that reducing sugar in the diet does indeed help control their rosacea.
+Since 2004 the RRDi has listed sugar is a rosacea trigger and more rosaceans have confirmed that reducing sugar in the diet does indeed help control their rosacea.
 Sugar is feeding your rosacea which makes your face warm, not to mention the burning and redness that sometimes results from consuming sugary drink and food.
 Sugar feeds the fire of rosacea.
 What does sugar do in your gut?
 It feeds whatever is in your gut.

 Gut Diseases and Rosacea